shopware/docs/guides/plugins/themes/add-theme-inheritance.md

 ## Set up the inheritance

-To set up the inheritance we need to edit the theme configuration file called `theme.json` and it is located in `<plugin root>/src/Resources` folder.
+To set up the inheritance we need to edit the theme configuration file called `theme.json` and it is located in the `<plugin root>/src/Resources` folder.

 The content of the `theme.json` file looks like this: